dolthub/docs/content/concepts/dolt/sql/types.md

 Dolt supports [a subset of MYSQL types](../../../reference/sql/sql-support/data-description.md#data-types) but otherwise shares the same behavior.

+## Interaction with Dolt Version Control

+A type change in Dolt is versioned and can cause conflicts when merged.
 Dolt can diff across some type changes and will make a best effort to do so.
 For some conversions, like string to blob, Dolt diff will error.

 ## Example
 ```